Evros (regional unit): Provinces

 Note: Provinces no longer hold any legal status in Greece.

 History

 As a part of Western Thrace, the territory of the Evros regional unit followed the fate of that region.
 In 1821, several parts of Evros region rebelled, such as Lavara and Samothraki, and participated in the Greek War of Independence.
 It became part of Greece in 1920 when it was ceded by Bulgaria as a result of the Treaty of Neuilly-sur-Seine.
 Initially it was part of the Thrace Prefecture, which was subdivided in 1930.

-During the Greco-Turkish War (1919-1922), many Greek refugees settled in the Evros.
+During the Greco-Turkish War (1919-1922), many Greek refugees from Eastern Thrace, next door, settled in the Evros.
 New towns were built, including Orestiada.
 The Evros river valley has flooded several times, with the most recent floods taking place in 2005, 2006, 2014 and in 2021 where the multiple and largest floods took place.

 Transport

 The main roads in the Evros regional unit are: